 Despite how they may look Mayflies do not bite or sting, in fact, they are very important to their local aquatic environment providing food for fish, dragonfly nymphs, and birds.

-Midges (Nematocera) are one of the widest spread and numerous insects that are often mistaken for mosquitoes.
-Adults are often seen in swarms or 'clouds" and as such are often a concern for residents who believe them to be mosquitoes.
+Non-biting Midges (Chironomidae) are one of the widest spread and most numerous insects that are often mistaken for mosquitoes.
+Adults are often seen in massive swarms or 'clouds" and as such are often a concern for residents who believe them to be mosquitoes.